fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/ffice_FficeMessage.md

 - as a minimum, property `value` is used to exchange the value of the filing status.
 It shall be one the following values:
   - `ACCEPTABLE` - Indicates the the eFPL, and in particular the desired route/trajectory, is acceptable.
   - `NOT_ACCEPTABLE` - Indicates that the eFPL, typically the desired route/trajectory, does not comply with operational requirements.
   - `PENDING` - Indicates that the flight plan has not yet been evaluated.
-This might happen when the eFPL is receivedby the eASP at a time which is in advance of its processing horizon for the flight, leading to a deferral of the eFPL evaluation.
+This might happen when the eFPL is received by the eASP at a time which is in advance of its processing horizon for the flight, leading to a deferral of the eFPL evaluation.
 - property `trajectoryPurpose` can be used to provide the eASP's intended purpose in providing an Agreed R/T in a Filing Status.
 Property `trajectoryPurpose` may be used only if the Filing Status `value` is `ACCEPTABLE`.
 - property `explanation` is used to detail the inconsistencies with the ATM configuration and/or with restrictions that have led to the filing status `value` being set to `NOT_ACCEPTABLE`.
 Property `explanation` shall be exchanged if and only if the Filing Status `value` is `NOT_ACCEPTABLE`.